What’s the best drone you can buy?

-In the pipeline…upcoming drones
+In the pipeline… new drones

 Those rumours resurfaced in March 2019 when the DJI Phantom 4 Pro was labelled as discontinued on the DJI site.
 Earlier whisperings suggested that there might even be two models: one with optical zoom, and another that will support interchangeable lenses (with four primes on the cards for the launch).

 But with no Phantom 5 appearing since then, it seems more likely that DJI is simply slimming down its pro-friendly drone line, with a message on DJI’s site suggesting the Mavic 2 Pro as the main alternative to the Phantom 4 Pro.
-We’ll bring you any official news of a Phantom 5 as soon as we hear it though.
+We’ll bring you any official news of a Phantom 5 as soon as we hear it.

 1. DJI Mavic 2 Pro